int-brain-lab/atlas/streamlines/README.md

 \end{cases}
 $$

-- euler first order numerical scheme
-- linear interpolation between voxels
+#### Numerical integration

+We use the forward Euler method to integrate this ODE numerically.

+At every time step, we use a linear interpolation to estimate the gradient at a position between voxels.

-- stop integration when paths go outside the volume
+We also stop the integration for streamlines that go beyond the volume $\mathcal V$.

-- resampling
+Finally, once obtained, we resample the streamlines to reparametrize them in 100 steps.

 TODO: screenshot of 2D and 3D streamlines